-Parking in the alley behind the School of Law or unauthorized parking in the faculty/staff lot will result in your car being ticketed and a hold being placed on your account at LMU until the ticket is cleared.
+Parking in the alley behind the School of Law or unauthorized parking in the faculty/staff lot will result in your car being ticketed and a hold being placed on your account at LMU until the ticket is cleared, and/or your car being booted.
 Parking tickets will be \$25 or \$35 depending on the type of unauthorized parking, and must be paid, or appeal taken, on the main LMU Campus in Harrogate within three (3) days of issuance.
 If tickets are not paid within three (3) days, the ticket is subject to a fee which may be assessed in the amount of \$2.50 for each day the ticket remains unpaid.